-Serial Flashpacker Jenni has travelled with Flash Pack on a series of adventures, including Sri Lanka, Thailand/Laos, Myanmar and the Philippines.
+Serial Flashpacker Jenni has traveled with Flash Pack on a series of adventures, including Sri Lanka, Thailand/Laos, Myanmar and the Philippines.

 I had been single for a while, which was never a problem until things changed.
 One after another, my friends started having babies, getting married, building houses and generally needing more time with their own families.

-Spontaneous meetups were happening less and less, and planned summer holidays and fun weekend getaways were postponed.
+Spontaneous meetups were happening less and less, and planned summer vacations and fun weekend getaways were postponed.

 “We’ll go next year, I promise!”